regen-network/regen-ledger/x/group/spec/README.md

 This document specifies the group module.

-This module allows the creation and management of on chain multisig accounts and enables voting for message execution based on configurable decision policies.
+This module allows the creation and management of on-chain multisig accounts and enables voting for message execution based on configurable decision policies.

 ## Contents